 INTERIOR: Upon entering the X1 the first thing you’ll notice is the seating, as the front seats seem to have been swiped from a much smaller car.
 Those front seats certainly don’t lack for comfort and adjustability, but they do lack in size, looking as if they came directly from BMW’s corporate sibling, Mini.
 Equally notable is the low hip point, which is fine for ingress and egress (little step up – little step down), but not so fine if one of your reasons for choosing an SUV/SAV is a high hip point.
 In many sport utility vehicles you can see into the cabs of massive trucks.
 From the perch provided by the X1, you’ll see into Miatas…and perhaps other BMWs, but little else.

 In its launch advertising, BMW’s marketing has hyped its best-in-class performance and best-in-class capacity.
+BMW has caused a storm all over social media to advertise the luxurious car.
+But the car lacked some really vital elements which came into light after the unveiling.
+I always knew youtube subscribers are can be bought, which is what explained the overhype about the car on Youtube, about the number of views BMW’s official page garnered.
 We wouldn’t argue with either, but the capacity is almost – and we’re using this carefully here – prodigious.
 The rear hatch is necessarily rather narrow, given the X1’s under-6-feet width.
 And nor is it particularly tall, given that the SAV is just over five feet high.
 But the liftover is unusually low, so while you may not be carrying the love seat, within its roughly 55 cubic feet of load space you could – potentially – carry any number of other things you happen to love.
 Beyond that, know a young family of four can easily accommodate themselves and what they might wish to carry in the 18 cubic feet of luggage volume with the rear seat up.
 Travel – as well as around-town errand running – is also enhanced by real visibility.
 It’s not the 360-degree view of an old Volvo wagon, but compares very well with any of its immediate competition.

 In front of the driver sits a well-organized dash with a reasonably sized screen and all the competitive connectivity the market seems to demand.
 Our test X1 benefited from some $2500 of ‘Technology Package’, which includes BMW Online and BMW Apps, Advanced RTTI (Real Time Travel Info), Remote Services and Navigation touchpad.
 And with all of that, I continue to prefer using my iPhone, while keeping the $2500 for something activity-oriented: kayak, bike or a long weekend in Big Bend.